robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 a fork or a long list of internal patches.
 A plug-and-play architecture is a sign of good design, allows greater modularity, and facilities separation of concerns and decoupling.

+It should be possible to replace the runtime layer with another implementation, that can be, for example, more tailored towards embedded devices or requires integration with client provided solutions.

 ### Goals

 **The main goal is to make it possible for end-users, by altering build and runtime configuration,